Overview

 This option is self-explanatory.
 There should be little need to use this, as NatureNotes keeps its own database for photos taken within the application.

-An option in the main menu can be set to record all photos to be saved to Photos, which would make using this option unnecessary.
-The global option is turned off by default because saving images twice uses up space on the device unnecessarily.
+An option in the main menu can be set to record all photos to be saved to Photos, which would make using this option unnecessary if you wanted to automatically save to both places.
+The global option is turned off by default because saving images twice uses up unnecessary space on the device.

 After a walk and before sharing it with others, the recommended procedure is to look at all records for accuracy and completeness.